 An SIP with insurance combines two types of investments: a mutual fund systematic investment plan (SIP) and term insurance.
 This is also called ‘mutual fund SIP with insurance’.

 There are a number of mutual fund based investment plans in India that most people are familiar with, especially the tax-saving kind.
-An SIP is nothing more than a steady monthly investment in a mutual fund to make sure it grows over a period of years (or even decades) to achieve various financial goals.
+Investing in mutual funds through SIP is nothing more than making a steady monthly investment to make sure it grows over a period of years (or even decades) to achieve various financial goals.
 Term insurance is life insurance with no returns in the traditional sense – it is the purest form of life insurance, which means a pay-out is awarded in the event of the policyholder’s demise.

 What is SIP with insurance?